 Individuals with dyslexia and dyspraxia can have good days and bad days and both children and adults often show a discrepancy between their oral ability and their written work.
 This can lead to them being unfairly labelled as not trying or lazy or unco-operative where a specific learning difficulty has not been recognised.

 Written work may also be poorly presented.
 They may have difficulty copying from the board.
 Students who struggle to write things down may always struggle with writing.

 Learning to touch-type so that writing becomes automatic, and applying this skill to note taking and preparing assignments by computer, can be extremely helpful.
 Did you know that high school students with specific learning difficulties who can type faster than they write may be permitted to use laptops in GCSE exams?

-The dyslexia friendly Touch-type Read and Spell Computer Course helps student develop and improve literacy and self-esteem by teaching touch-typing in a unique way, so that their writing can become automatic.
+The dyslexia and dyspraxia-friendly Touch-type Read and Spell course helps students develop and improve literacy skills and self-esteem by teaching touch-typing in a unique way, so that their writing can become automatic.

 A study conducted by Nottingham Dyslexia Association, which involved both dyslexic and dyspraxic students, found the following: “Observing the fidgety somewhat clumsy, often impulsive learners who tumble into the programme crashing about on the keyboard and jumping up to take breaks (the kinaesthetic learners) is interesting.

 They are the fiddlers in the classroom whose legs tap the chair or who doodle on books.
 Once they understand the programme and ‘feel’ their way through the first three weeks, calm descends.
 These tactile learners show impressive touch-typing skills and increased concentration.